 All funds will be transferred to the recipient’s research account.

 Conditions of Grant

 - Duration and Project Changes.
 Projects should be completed within the fiscal year during which the award is made.
 Extensions may be granted for periods of up to three months.
 Requests must be submitted by email.
 At the end of the fiscal year or any granted extension, unused project funds will return to the LRC account.
 Any significant changes in the activities, time frame, personnel, or budget must be approved in advance.

 - Reporting Requirements.
 Recipients are expected to update the LRC each month throughout the grant period on their project progress.
-Recipients will also present their results at the end of spring during the LRC’s annual spring workshop.
-A final report needs to be submitted to firstname.lastname@example.org within 60 days of project completion and will be posted on the LRC website.
+Recipients will also present their results at one of the LRC’s end-of-semester workshops.
+A final report needs to be submitted to email@example.com within 60 days of project completion and will be posted on the LRC website.
 Any materials should acknowledge in an obvious manner the support of the Consortium and College (e.g., “This project was supported in part by the Consortium for Language Teaching and Learning and the College of Arts & Sciences at Cornell University.”).

 - Intellectual Property.
 Ownership of the materials that are developed should be considered at the beginning of a project.
 If there is interest in marketing the results of a Consortium project, please consult with the LRC Director.

 - Human Subjects’ Rights.
 Please consult with the Cornell Institutional Review Board (IRB) for Human Participants about procedures involving human subjects or other permissions.

 - You will need to determine whether materials you use will require any copyright permission.
 Consult with the Copyright Information Center for advice on when and how to seek such permission.
 If permission from the copyright holder is required, the LRC will need a copy of the permission letter before the project can begin.